vikijel/joomla-extensions-packager/README.md

 ##  Usage - Advanced
 -   Source: [examples/usage_advanced.php](examples/usage_advanced.php)
--   *More information can be found directly inside [Package](src/Package.php) class and other classes in form of php-doc comments.*
+-   *More information can be found directly inside [Package](src/Package.php) class and other classes in form of php-doc comments*

 ```php
 use VikiJel\JoomlaExtensionsPackager\Package;